Kong/docs.konghq.com/app/_src/deck/reference/deck_file_remove-tags.md

 Remove tags from objects in a decK file.

 The listed tags are removed from all objects that match the selector expressions.
-If no selectors are given, all Kong entities will be selected.
+If no selectors are given, all Kong entities are selected.

 ## Syntax